poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 spying for economic reasons.

-And yet, report after report that we revealed, from spying on the Brazilian oil giant, Petrobras, to the spying on [?
-34:19 -> 34:22] American states at economic summits where economic accords were negotiated, to energy companies around the world in Europe, Asia and Latin America, just completely negate these claims, prove that they are lies.
+And yet, report after report that we revealed, from spying on the Brazilian oil giant, Petrobras, to the spying on the Organization of American States and economic summits where economic accords were negotiated, to energy companies around the world in Europe, Asia and Latin America, just completely negate these claims, prove that they are lies.
 And then we have President Obama, who repeatedly says things